spcourse/website/index.md

 - import and analyze data;
 - create advanced plots.

-For **Data Processing** you'll build your own toolkit of useful programs with which you can read, transform and analyze data that you might find in various scientific areas.
+For **Data Processing** you'll learn how to read, transform and analyze data that you might find in various scientific areas.
 After this course we envision that you:

 - can read data into your programs from several structured standard formats;
 - can transform data into a form suitable for further analysis by combining basic operators;